-Depending on your creditor, you may need to wait until you’ve received an updated paystub or other documentation showing the raise.
-Again, always be sure to use your cards responsibly and don’t overspend — think about where you can boost your savings as well.
+Depending on your credit card issuer, you may need to wait until you’ve received an updated pay stub or other documentation showing the raise.
+Again, always be sure to use your credit cards responsibly and don’t overspend.
+Think about where you can boost your savings as well.

-When to Avoid Asking for a Credit Limit Increase
+When to Avoid Requesting a Credit Limit Increase

-Creditors also view a few scenarios as potential red flags, making it unwise to ask for a credit limit increase in these situations.
-One is if you’ve recently lost income or took on a lower paying job for some reason.
-A smaller income could denote a higher debt to income ratio or lead a creditor to believe you’re less financially secure.
+Card issuers also view a few scenarios as potential red flags, making it unwise to ask for a credit limit increase in these situations.
+One is if you’ve recently lost income or taken on a lower-paying job for some reason.
+A smaller income could denote a higher debt-to-income ratio or lead a card issuer to believe you’re less financially secure.
 Either way, you likely won’t get your credit line increase approved.

 The same holds true if your credit score has dropped.
 This could be because of late payments, multiple recent requests for new lines of credit, or even identity theft.
 The best course of action is to make sure that you’re aware of what’s causing the decrease.
 Do your best to rectify the situation before applying for a credit extension.

-Remember that you’ll be paying a ton of extra interest on everything you buy using your credit card if you don’t pay off your balance in full each month.
+Remember that you’ll be paying interest on everything you buy when using your credit card if you don’t pay off your balance in full each month.

 That being said, as long as you’re financially responsible and regularly pay off your balance each month, you might consider using your credit cards for everyday purchases such as groceries and gas.
 You’ll benefit from increased rewards points that might actually save you money in the future, whether through cash cards or discounts on vacations.

-Many experts agree that actually using your revolving credit is better for your credit than not using your credit cards at all.
-It’s a complicated algorithm that might not be exactly the same for everyone, but you can always count on the bottom line: don’t charge more than you can afford, and pay your balance in full each month.
+Using your revolving credit is generally deemed to be more beneficial for your credit than not using it at all.
+It’s a complicated algorithm that might not be exactly the same for everyone.
+However, you can always count on the bottom line: don’t charge more than you can afford, and pay your balance in full each month.

 In an ideal situation, you’ve prepared your talking points and the customer service representative is happy to raise your credit limit.
-However, it’s not the end of the world if your request is denied.
+However, it’s not the end of the world if your credit limit increase request is denied.

-You may want to consider the credit card issuer’s reconsideration line.
+You may also want to consider the credit card issuer’s reconsideration line.
 This generally only works when you’re applying for a new credit card, but it’s worth a shot.
-They can possibly get your requested approved or at least tell you why it was denied.
+They can possibly get your request approved or at least tell you why it was denied.

-Or request a raise from your boss — after all, now you have practice asking for what you want!
-If the credit card issuer mentions items on your credit report as an issue, be sure to get a copy and look things over for yourself.
+You may also want to consider requesting a raise from your boss.
+After all, now you have practice asking for what you want!
+If the credit card issuer mentions items on your credit report as an issue, be sure to get a copy and review things for yourself.

 You should also access your credit reports to make sure everything on there is up-to-date and accurate.
 If you have several items that you think should be removed, consider hiring a credit repair firm.
 Here are some reviews of our top picks.

-They know the legal in’s and out’s of dealing with creditors to make sure that all outdated and incorrect information is fully discharged—all of which contributes to improving your credit.
+They know the legal ins and outs of dealing with credit card companies to make sure that all outdated and incorrect information is fully discharged—all of which contributes to improving your credit.

 Once you’ve got everything correct, try contacting your credit card company again to see if you qualify this time.
-As the old adage goes, the squeaky wheel gets the oil.
+As the saying goes, the squeaky wheel gets the oil.